rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 In this task, you will configure the Azure Pipeline to retrieve the secret from the Azure Key vault.

-1. On your lab computer, start a web browser and navigate to the Azure DevOps project **Integrating Azure Key Vault with Azure DevOps** you created in the previous exercise.
+1. On your lab VM, In Edge browser switch to the Azure DevOps project **Integrating Azure Key Vault with Azure DevOps** tab.
 1. In the vertical navigational pane of the of the Azure DevOps portal, select **Pipelines** and verify that the **Pipelines** pane is displayed.
 1. On the **Pipelines** pane, click the entry representing the **SmartHotel-CouponManagement-CI** pipeline and, on the **SmartHotel-CouponManagement-CI** pane, click **Run Pipeline**.
 1. On the **Run pipeline** pane, accept the default settings and click **Run** to trigger a build.